 CUT: While Bill works on the pump with Gibbs’s help, the Cat’s Tail pulls into the harbor.
 Jack sees the ship while he and Mary search abandoned crates for supplies, i.e., rum.
 He calls the crew of the Coal Bucket to arms, but Mary notes that Wall’s flag has changed.
 As Jack and company greet Wall at the dock, she is clearly happy to see Jack.

 Jack (offering his hand as she descends a rather steep gangplank) : “Captain Wall.”

 Rachel (taking his hand): “Captain Sparrow.
 You’re a hard man to be rid of.”

 Jack: “I can be a hard man, depending on who’s doing the ridding.
 And … where.”
 He becomes confused at his own clumsy attempt at innuendo.

-Captain Wall confirms (based on what Jules told Bonny) that Cardinal Baldassaro wears the Crown’s gem on his cassock, and that it’s a ruby covered in pearl.
+Captain Wall (charmed by Jack’s flirtations) confirms, based on what Jules told Bonny, that Cardinal Baldassaro wears the Crown’s gem on his cassock, and that it’s a ruby covered in pearl.
 They debate confronting Baldassaro directly, but Bill insists that his ship isn’t ready.
 Rachel warns him that Anne is right behind her, and will be closing on them fast.
 The chase is on!

 RISE TO MIDPOINT.
 A montage of an enraged Baldassaro using the White Whale to crush ships as he hunts for Anne Bonny.
 As revealed by his crew’s protests, he is simply assuming all ships are pirates, and calls for them all to be killed “for the glory of the Holy Church!”
 Having been confronted by Jack and betrayed by Jules, he has gone berserk.